 All 6th grade participants must have a physical examination PRIOR TO PARTICIPATION.
 The original physical may be performed concurrently with the 6th grade entrance physical.
 The required form was included with the 5th grade final report card.

 NOTE: The West Chester Area School District's insurance policy does not cover accidents or injuries in the 6th grade sports program.
 If any injury occurs, the medical bills would need to be covered by your personal insurance.

 The Fugett Middle School Athletic Program is comprised of a 7th grade and an 8th grade program.

 The eighth grade program is a program designed for just eighth graders.
-In rare exceptions (ie. safety reasons or due to low number of participants) will seventh graders be permitted to play on the same team with 8th graders.
+In rare exceptions (ie. safety reasons or due to a low number of participants), seventh graders be permitted to play on the same team with 8th graders.
 This is only with the permission of the Athletic Director.
-If this were to occur the opposing coach will be notified.
+If this were to occur, the opposing coach would be notified.

 Each coach and student athlete will consistently demonstrate positive character and good sportsmanship.